noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 # Platform API (GraphQL)

-You can communicate with the Trusted Cloud using the [GraphQL query language](https://graphql.org/learn/).
+Your game can communicate with the Trusted Cloud using the [GraphQL query language](https://graphql.org/learn/).

 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more.